Saif-Alioo/Data-Structure/README.md

 An element can be inserted in an array at a specified position an array at a specified position.
 In order for this operation to be succfully the array should have enough capacity.
 <h4>There are two case:</h4>
-1:Maintain order : In this case elements need to be shifted to maintain relative ordar.
+1:Maintain order : In this case elements need to be shifted to maintain relative ordar. <br>
 2:Not maintain order : Insert the element that specific position and that element(present at specific postion) shift at last position of array.